ynvtlmr/atipscraper-playwright/README.md

 ## Project Structure

 - `main.js`: The entry point.
 Starts the config server which orchestrates the pipeline (Config -> Scrape -> Filter -> Submit).
 - `config_editor.js`: Code for the local configuration web server/UI.
+Handles dynamic port allocation.
 - `scrape_links.js`: Logic for traversing search result pages and extracting links.
 - `transcribe.js`: Logic for visiting individual request pages, filling forms, and handling the interactive control panel.
+- `logger.js`: Customized logger supporting console output and file logging (`latest.log`).
+- `selectors.json`: Centralized configuration for all DOM selectors used in scraping and form filling.
 - `form_data.json`: Stores your user configuration (auto-generated).
 - `urls.csv`: A history log of all URLs that have been successfully processed/submitted.
 - `scraped_results.csv`: A log of all links found during the last scrape.
+- `latest.log`: Log file from the most recent run (do not share if containing sensitive info).
 - `tests/`: functionality tests using Playwright.
 - `examples/`: Sample HTML files used for testing.